netdata/netdata/docs/step-by-step/step-00.md

 > This tutorial contains instructions for Netdata installed on a Linux system.
 Many of the instructions will work on
 > other supported operating systems, like FreeBSD and MacOS, but we can't make any guarantees.

+## Where to go if you need help

+No matter where you are in this Netdata tutorial, if you need help, head over to our [GitHub repository](https://github.com/netdata/netdata/).
+That's where we collect questions from users, help fix their bugs, and point people toward documentation that explains what they're having trouble with.

+Click on the **issues** tab to see all the conversations we're having with Netdata users.
+Use the search bar to find previously-written advice for your specific problem, and if you don't see any results, hit the **New issue** button to send us a question.

+Or, if that's too complicated, feel free to send this tutorial's author [an email](mailto:joel@netdata.cloud).

 ## Before we get started

 Let's make sure you have Netdata installed on your system!